 You can use this material for permanent or temporary use.
 They have dog doors that fit onto sliding glass doors, and you can remove them at any time.
 You can also secure one of these flaps to any door leading outside, attaching it permanently.

 Making Your Choice

 When it comes down to it, you will have to decide just how long-lasting you want your dog door to be.
-If you don’t want to worry about any replacements for several years, paying more upfront for a flap that will work out for you in the long run may be worth the investment.
+If you don’t want to have to worry about any replacements for several years, paying more upfront for a flap that will work out for you, in the long run, may be worth the investment.